 Alayne Ronnenberg, ScD

-The are two main types of surgical procedures for infertile women:
+The are 2 main types of surgical procedures for infertile women:

 ART is a general term used to describe several techniques that are used to establish a pregnancy without sexual intercourse.
 ART involves using human gametes (sperm and egg cells) in a lab to help with conception.
 The eggs and sperm can be from you and your partner or can be from a donor.
 The embryo formed from the egg and sperm can be implanted in your uterus or in the uterus of a surrogate woman.